SebGrobelny/NBAAnalytics/README.md

 	Visual Schema:
 	player_id-->season-->game-->quarter-->shot

+	If given more time, I would integrate teams in a similiar fashion and use the same approach for filters.

 	Planned Integration of Teams:
-	team_id->player_id
+	team_id->player_id->...

 Alternative Approaches:

 	I had considered building out a database in sqlite3 and then simply dumping the data into a database and running queries that way.
 This does not fix the query time as you are still traversing through every possible shot in every possible game.
 If a database implementation is desired  then I believe mulitple are necessary so as to associate different keys with different values to minimize look up time.
-Overall I believe that my implementation requires less space than maintaining a full database and takes advantage of the fact that the framework I chose, FLASK, does not need an underlying database.
+Overall I believe the in place, nested dictionary approach I undertook requires less space and time than maintaining a full database and takes advantage of the fact that the framework I chose, FLASK, does not need an underlying database.

 Alternative Deployment:
 	With my local version I was able to run every query on every filter without timing out.
 Given that Heroku times out when requests take 30 seconds to process which queries relating to a player's entire season , which led me to pursue the use of cython so as to attempt to improve the data processing by utilizing C, this can still be seen if looking inside my pack1 directory on git as I have a setup.py file used to compile the cython file.
 This unfortunately did not work on Heroku, although it did work locally and actually sped up a lot of the vaster queries, as Heroku was not able to recognize the pyx modules that cython produces.
 So I would definitely invest in some other host that does not fall under that restriction.